Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

    * - ``400 Bad Request``
      - Missing or invalid `log_id` parameter.
    * - ``403 Forbidden``
-     - Insufficient permissions (e.g., using a Reader or Logger Token).
+     - Insufficient permissions (e.g., using a Logger Token).
    * - ``404 Not Found``
      - The specified log was not found.